 VIX Futures Contract Summary

 The above chart shows a 10-year price history for the VIX futures.
 You can see that the index oscillates between 60, reached in late 2008 and bottoms out near 10.
-If you have considered trading the VIX futures, here are some ways to profit.

 #1 - Mean Reversion